Dissecting the Nut Factor

-The nut factor, as defined in the above equation (often called the short form relationship), is in reality fudge factor not derived from engineering principles but instead arrived at experimentally to make the equation valid.
+The nut factor, as defined in the above equation (often called the short form relationship), is, in reality, a factor not derived from engineering principles but instead arrived at experimentally to make the equation valid.
 Various published torque-tension test procedures call for tensioning a threaded fastener in a controlled manner while monitoring both torque and tension.
-At the specified torque or tension, the nut factor is calculated by inserting T, D and F in the short form equation and solving for K.
+At the specified torque or tension, the nut factor is calculated by inserting T, D, and F in the short form equation and solving for K.

-To understand what factors influence the relationship between torque and tension we’ll review the variables contained in these equations and quantify their relative influence.
-The Motosh equation is easiest to understand for most people so we’ll base our discussion in it’s format.
-Each term within the bracket calculates a length that when multiplied by the force generated by bolt tension (Fp) results in a torque.
+To understand what factors influence the relationship between torque and tension we will review the variables in these equations and quantify their relative influence.
+The Motosh equation is easiest to understand for most people so we will base our discussion on its format.
+Each term within the bracket calculates a length when multiplied by the force generated by bolt tension (Fp) results in a torque.
 So each term is a reaction torque that resists the input torque Tin, and their sum must be equal to the input torque.
 The first term produces the clamp load due to the inclined plane produced by the thread pitch.

 We are sometimes asked the question.
 “If we perform a torque-tension test with a particular fastener diameter to calculate nut factor, do those results apply to other diameters, assuming all other conditions are the same?”
-In fact the nominal diameter is separated from the nut factor in the short form equation for just that reason, so that test results can be scaled to other fastener sizes.
+In fact, the nominal diameter is separated from the nut factor in the short form equation for just that reason, so that test results can be scaled to other fastener sizes.
 Is this an assumption based on engineering principles?
-Actually, it is only approximation as none of the terms in the long form equations contain the nominal diameter as a variable.
-Therefore the accuracy of using the nominal fastener diameter D as a means of applying a constant nut factor across all fastener sizes is dependent on whether the effected variables in the long form equations vary in direct proportion to the nominal diameter.
+Actually, it is only an approximation, as none of the terms in the long-form equations contain the nominal diameter as a variable.
+Therefore, the accuracy of using the nominal fastener diameter D as a means of applying a constant nut factor across all fastener sizes is dependent on whether the affected variables in the long-form equations vary in direct proportion to the nominal diameter.
 The answer is shown in Figure 2 where the long-form equation is solved for standard pitch metric hex head cap screws with constant and equal coefficients of friction.

-These comparisons using nut factor in relative to the long form relationships may imply that these impressive-looking equations produce the “right” answer due to their fundamental correctness.
-This is in fact not true, as there assumptions and approximations inherent in their derivation.
-However the potential error of these assumptions pale in comparison to the variation that exists in real world joints.
+These comparisons using nut factor relative to the long-form relationships may imply that these impressive-looking equations produce the “right” answer due to their fundamental correctness.
+This is in fact not true, as the assumptions and approximations inherent in their derivation.
+However, the potential error of these assumptions pales in comparison to the variation that exists in real-world joints.
 As an example, Figure 3a shows the result of torque-tension testing on the bench-top setup and controlled test conditions specified by published test methods.
-Even though all fasteners and bearing materials are the same for each test, and are actually swapped out for fresh ones, there is approximately 10% variation within the group.
-According to both the short and long-form equations there should be no variation at all.
+Even though all fasteners and bearing materials are the same for each test, and are actually swapped out for fresh ones, there is approximately a 10% variation within the group.
+According to both the short and long-form equations, there should be no variation at all.
 Figure 3b shows a similar graph generated from in-torque-tension testing.

-Using ultrasonic pulse-echo techniques bolt tension can be measured real-time in the actual joint without altering joint characteristics.
-The graph shown reflects the dynamic torque-tension relationships of single assembly with a circular six bolt pattern.
-The variation inherent in how components actually fit to one another adds another source of torque-tension variation on top of the variation seen in the bench top test.
+Using ultrasonic pulse-echo techniques bolt tension can be measured in real-time in the actual joint without altering joint characteristics.
+The graph shown reflects the dynamic torque-tension relationships of a single assembly with a circular six-bolt pattern.
+The variation inherent in how components actually fit one another adds another source of torque-tension variation on top of the variation seen in the benchtop test.
 The variation in Figure 3a is primarily due to the fact that the friction coefficients for each sample were in reality not identical.
 The extreme 60% variation seen in Figure 3b occurred because the joint configuration magnified the effect of imperfect contact.
 This results in changes to both the geometry and friction variables.

 These examples illustrate why the relationship between torque and tension can only be accurately determined through testing, where both the mean and distribution about that mean can be determined.

-While the nut factor K is the most popular means of quantify the torque-tension relationship in the U.S., in Europe or within organizations that design strictly to ISO or DIN standards, the long-form equations are utilized.
-Because separating thread and head friction significantly limits the test equipment that can be used, and eliminates the potential for in-joint testing with actual components, it is common to make the assumption that both under-head and friction coefficients are equal (ISO 16047 estimates a 1%-2% error for this assumption).
+While the nut factor K is the most popular means of quantifying the torque-tension relationship in the U.S., in Europe, or within organizations that design strictly to ISO or DIN standards, the long-form equations are utilized.
+Because separating thread and head friction significantly limits the test equipment that can be used and eliminates the potential for in-joint testing with actual components, it is common to make the assumption that both under-head and friction coefficients are equal (ISO 16047 estimates a 1%-2% error for this assumption).

-In summary, the ability to predict the tension in a threaded fasten for a given torque input is largely a function of understanding the friction present between mating surfaces containing relative motion.
-Only testing can accurately determine these friction conditions, which are so sensitive to component variation that only in-joint testing can determine the relationship when controlling bolt tension is critical.
-Organizations calculating the nut factor K in testing may want to consider the simplified long-form equations (friction coefficients assumed equal) for greater sensitivity over a range applications, particularly when more than nominal diameter is expected to vary.
+The ability to predict the tension in a threaded fastener for a given torque input is largely a function of understanding the friction present between mating surfaces containing relative motion.
+Only testing can accurately determine these friction conditions, which are so sensitive to component variation only in-joint testing can determine the relationship when controlling bolt tension is critical.
+Organizations calculating the nut factor K in testing may want to consider the simplified long-form equations (friction coefficients assumed equal) for greater sensitivity over a range of applications, particularly when more than nominal diameter is expected to vary.